-Maior Code ND0410
+Major Code ND0410

 If you have not settled on a major but wish to be enrolled in the College of Arts and Sciences to benefit early on from this advising perspective, you may apply to Ohio University as an undeclared or "undecided" major in Arts and Sciences.
-While on average, most students choose a major within the first four quarters of exploration, you are allowed to earn up to 90 credit hours before you must select a degree program.\

-Students with 45 or more credits transferring from other colleges ILML 335 Transfer students from other universities are not eligible to enroll ILML 336 as undeclared in Arts and Sciences.
-ILML 339
+While 90 credit hours before you must select a degree program Students with 4E or more credits transferring from other colleges HIST 381 Students with 45 or more credits transferring from other colleges within Ohio University may not select the undecided major.
+Transfer students from other universities are not eligible to enroll HLTH 210 as undeclared in Arts and Sciences.
+ILML 335 Virology ILML 336 See Biological Sciences-Microbiology see blological sciences "incrobiology.
+ILML 339B Women's Studies Certificate Program This program is available to complement any baccalaureate LING 390 degree program offered by the University.

-Virology

-See Biological Sciences-Microbiology.

-Women's Studies Certificate Program

-This program is available to complement any baccalaureate degree program offered by the University.
 The requirements for the certificate are 30 hours total including: